 - Texture: These simple lemon cupcakes have a soft, moist, and springy crumb.
 It’s the same recipe we’ve trusted for years and you can read more about it in our lemon cupcakes post.

-Like all my cupcake recipes, these raspberry lemon cupcakes are simple to make as long as you take your time.
-I always tell readers to read the recipe in full before beginning so you know the what, the where, and the when.
-It makes things run a little smoother and cleaner.
+- Ease: Like all our cupcake recipes, these raspberry lemon cupcakes are simple to make as long as you take your time.
+We always tell readers to read the recipe in full before beginning so you know the what, the where, and the when.
+It makes things run a little smoother!